AxonIQ/reference-guide/extensions/kafka.md

 }
 ```

-The `KafkaMessageSourceConfigurer` is an Axon `ModuleConfiguration` which ties in to the start and end lifecycle of the application.
+The `KafkaMessageSourceConfigurer` is an Axon `ModuleConfiguration` which ties in to the start
+ and end lifecycle of the application.
 It should receive the `SubscribableKafkaMessageSource` as a source which should start and stop.
-The `KafkaMessageSourceConfigurer` instance itself should be be registered as a module to the main `Configurer`.
+The `KafkaMessageSourceConfigurer` instance itself should be registered as a module to the main `Configurer`.

 If only a single subscribing event processor will be subscribed to the kafka message source,
  `SubscribableKafkaMessageSource.Builder#autoStart()` can be toggled on.